 Enrollment in Special Studies, Internship, and Community Involvement Program (CIP)

-Special Studies, CIPs and Internships received by Janaury 24 will be processed after Add/Drop but will appear on your schedule by Census day.
-Contract courses received January 25 - Feburary 7 will not appear on your schedule until after the registration freeze.
+Special Studies, CIPs and Internships received by September 3rd will be processed after Add/Drop but will appear on your schedule by Census day.
+Contract courses received September 4th through September 15th will not appear on your schedule until after the registration freeze.
+No petition to late add is required.

 Registration Assistance for Students with Disabilities

 Students with temporary or permanent disabilities who need assistance with the registration process should contact Disability Services for Students at 707-664-2677 (Voice) or 664-2958 (TTY).

-Febuary 8 - May 2, students will need to petition to withdraw from a class, however you will need "serious and compelling" reasons.
+After September 3rd (date not finalized and subject to change) you will need "serious and compelling" reasons.
 Serious and compelling reasons include (but are not limited to):

 - An extended absence due to a verifiable accident, illness, or personal problem serious enough to cause withdrawal from the university;